-Since 1999, Stand for Children has championed countless policy and budget choices across ten states that continue to benefit millions of children today.
+Since 1999, Stand for Children has championed countless policy and budget choices across eleven states that continue to benefit millions of children today.

 For the organization’s first 13 years, members in Stand states and chapters worked independently to identify local challenges facing children, to figure out what’s working across the nation, and to advocate for effective solutions.